Prehistoric Women (1967 film): Production

+Producer and director Michael Carreras wrote the screenplay as "Henry Younger."
 To save money, Hammer used nearly all the sets and the Carl Toms-designed costumes left over from One Million Years B.C.
 (1966).

-Shooting took place at Elstree Studios from 10 January to 22 February 1966 while One Million Years B.C. was still in post-production.
+Hammer filmed the movie at Elstree Studios from 10 January to 22 February 1966, immediately after film work on One Million Years B.C. was completed and the movie was still in post-production.
 The film was shot in DeLuxe Color and CinemaScope.

+With the exception of several short clips of stock film footage at the movie's beginning, the entire production was filmed in studio.
+According to cinematographer Micahel Reed, "It was all filmed in the studio.
+The only problem this caused was to our health more than anything because we were working in dust all the time."

 Reception

 Box office

 According to Fox records, the double feature of the film and The Devil Rides Out needed to earn $1,450,000 in rentals to break even and made $1,265,000, meaning they made a loss.